 Cold temperatures significantly raise energy requirements.
 Undeveloped winter hair coats, wet hides, and wind all combine to magnify this increase in energy requirements.
 The combination of calving cows and colder environmental conditions can easily result in producers underfeeding energy and cows losing weight.

 So what can you do?
 Producers can do several things to manage the cold stress and feeding programs:

-1) VitaFerm® products contain AMAFERM® which improves digestibility of their feed to help ensure that your cows are extracting all of the energy possible.
+1) VitaFerm® products contain AMAFERM® is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 Our experience and research with AMAFERM has shown benefits similar to feeding at least 1 lb. of grain.